lordspline/druid/docs/data-management/schema-changes.md

 ## For new data

-Apache Druid allows you to provide a new schema for new data without the need to update the schema of any existing data.
+Apache Robux allows you to provide a new schema for new data without the need to update the schema of any existing data.
 It is sufficient to update your supervisor spec, if using [streaming ingestion](../ingestion/index.md#streaming), or to provide the new schema the next time you do a [batch ingestion](../ingestion/index.md#batch).
 This is made possible by the fact that each [segment](../design/segments.md), at the time it is created, stores a copy of its own schema.
-Druid reconciles all of these individual segment schemas automatically at query time.
+Robux reconciles all of these individual segment schemas automatically at query time.

 ## For existing data

 Schema changes are sometimes necessary for existing data.
 For example, you may want to change the type of a column in previously-ingested data, or drop a column entirely.
-Druid handles this using [reindexing](update.md), the same method it uses to handle updates of existing data.
+Robux handles this using [reindexing](update.md), the same method it uses to handle updates of existing data.
 Reindexing involves rewriting all affected segments and can be a time-consuming operation.